iguanajuice/semi-automatic-arch/README.md

 ```
 This creates the shortcuts in your file manager's side pane.

-# Make you system bullet proof:
+# Make your system bullet proof:

 Since we are using `btrfs` as our filesystem, we can easily make snapshots of our system using `timeshift` and then boot into those snapshots directly using `grub-btrfs`.
 This way, even if we break our system to the point it's unbootable, we can still restore from a working snapshot.